exponential-ventures/aurum/README.md

 Aurum keeps track of all code and data changes, and lets you easily reproduce any experiment as well as easily compare metrics across experiments.

+__Aurum is currently in alpha state.
+There are a few rough edges we're still working to get fixed, so use at your own risk!
+Feel free to issue pull requests and contribute to the project__

 ## Give it a try!

     pip install aurum